-Also remove any removable items attached to the walls, such as towel rods.
+This includes any removable wall items such as towel rods.
 This will allow for a thorough wall-smoothing while omitting the risk of damaging your hardware.

 Seriously, dust coats everything.
 This was after about 12 square feet of sanding the first pass.

-If you notice a few areas that could use touching up during your step-back review, touch them up with fresh sandpaper before moving on.
+If you notice a few imperfect smooth wall texture areas that could use touching up during your step-back review, touch them up with fresh sandpaper before moving on.

 After you’ve gone over your walls with 80-grit sandpaper and are satisfied with the level of flatness, you’ll need to wipe off the coat of dust with damp paper towels or baby wipes.

-Remember to swap out your 120-grit sandpaper every few square feet, just like you did with your 80-grit sandpaper, to maximize effectiveness and flatness.
-Sadly, this photo shows just a portion of the sandpaper discs used!
+Pro Tip: Remember to swap out your 120-grit sandpaper every few square feet, just like you did with your 80-grit sandpaper, to maximize effectiveness and flatness.

 Stand back and check out the smoothness.
 Congratulations, you’re well on your way to a modern, texture-free wall!